steven-rivera/search-engine/README.md

 I_{t,d} \in \mathbb{N}
 ```

-> $I_{t,d}$ increases the scores of documents that contain query tokens in more "important" HTML tags.
-For example tokens contained within a`h1` tag should have a higher weight than tokens contained withing a `<p>` tag.
+> $I_{t,d}$ is an integer multiplier that gives more weight to documents that contain query tokens within certain HTML tags.
+For example tokens contained within a `<h1>` tag are considered more "important" than tokens contained within a `<p>` tag.

 ```math
 \text{ltf}_{t,d} =